 Find A Tarrant County Defense Attorney for Robbery | Law Offices of Richard C. McConathy

 Individuals who victimize the local businesses of Tarrant County need to be brought to justice.
 However, it is important to remember that not every robbery accusation is accurate.
 While there are undoubtedly criminals who need to be stopped, there are also innocent people who are falsely accused of crimes they did not commit.
 And when this happens, they need to make sure they equip themselves with the best legal representation possible.

 If you are facing robbery charges or some other type of criminal charge and you need help, Richard C. McConathy is here to provide you with the support you need.
 Our law firm is fully staffed with experts who will work with you to learn about your case and determine the best course of action forward.
-For more information on our law firm, contact us today at 817-422-5350.
-You can also click here to contact us online by filling out our online contact form.
+For more information on our law firm, contact us today at (817) 422-5350.
+You can also click here to contact us online and fill out our online contact form.